STEAM: Squeeze and Transform Enhanced Attention Module: STEAM Configuration

 For the placement of STEAM units in ResNets and ShuffleNet-V2, we adopt the same adaptive strategy discussed in the methodology section.
 To better understand our adaptive strategy, we have illustrated how STEAM is integrated in a standard ResNet-18 (Fig.~\ref{figure:stream-resnet18}).
 ResNet-18 contains [2, 2, 2, 2] blocks in stages [c2, c3, c4, c5], hence the number of STEAM units for each stage will be \(\lceil 2 / 4 \rceil\ = 1\).
 Thus, the number of STEAM units per stage for ResNet-18 are [1, 1, 1, 1], implying that only one STEAM unit needs to be added in every stage, hence we position it at the end of each stage.

 Similarly, ResNet-50 contains [3, 4, 6, 3] blocks in stages [c2, c3, c4, c5], hence the number of STEAM units for each stage will be [\(\lceil 3 / 4 \rceil\), \(\lceil 4 / 4 \rceil\), \(\lceil 6 / 4 \rceil\), \(\lceil 3 / 4 \rceil\)] which equals to [1, 1, 2, 1] respectively.
 Stages c2, c3, and c5 require only one STEAM unit.
 Hence we position our module at the end of these stages (Figs. \ref{stage-c2-resnet50}, \ref{stage-c3-resnet50}, \ref{stage-c5-resnet50}).
 For stage c4, two STEAM units are needed.
 To ensure uniform placement, one unit is added at the end of the stage, and the other is placed after the 3rd block (Fig.~\ref{stage-c4-resnet50}).
-This pattern is consistently applied to both the ResNet-101 and ShuffleNet-V2 models.
+This pattern is consistently applied to ShuffleNet-V2 model as well.
 Fig.~\ref{alexnet-fig} shows AlexNet integrated with STEAM.
 We have omitted the batch normalization, pooling, and activation layers in Figs. 2-7 to keep the illustrations simple.
 Readers are encouraged to refer to \cite{he2016deep} and \cite{krizhevsky2012imagenet} for the exact architectural details of ResNets and AlexNet, respectively.